fslev/cucumber-jutils/Readme.md

 # <a name="assertion-support"></a> 2.
 Assertion support
 [Cucumber-JUtils](https://github.com/fslev/cucumber-jutils) already ships with [**JTest-Utils**](https://github.com/fslev/jtest-utils) which has some powerful assertions in terms of Objects matching.

-# Tutorial
-Follow the [Cucumber JUtils Tutorial](https://github.com/fslev/cucumber-jutils-tutorial) for a better picture on how this library should be used.